esmanning/al-folio-esmanning.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As of October 2021, I'm a Linguist at Google in NYC.
-I work on natural language generation (NLG) for Google Assistant, with a focus on evaluation.
+Since October 2021, I've been a Linguist at Google in NYC.
+I work on natural language generation (NLG) for Google Assistant, with a focus on evaluation methods and dataset quality.
+I'm currently seeking my next adventure!

 Before that, I got a PhD in Computational Linguistics at Georgetown University (graduated December 2021).
 [Nathan Schneider](http://people.cs.georgetown.edu/nschneid/) was my advisor, and I was a member of [NERT](http://nert.georgetown.edu/) and [GUCL](http://gucl.georgetown.edu/).